-- In addition to common RRH measures such as length of time from program entry to move in, length of time in the RRH program, exits to permanent housing destinations, increases in income and rates of returns to homelessness, the following measures are recommended: - Number of households placed in permanent housing per month; - Average length of time from entry into shelter to exit to permanent housing (in days); - Average amount of financial assistance for each household placed in permanent housing each month; and - Average length of time financial assistance was provided for each household placed in permanent housing . - Determine if you will conduct fidelity reviews and develop the initial plan during this phase. - Allow a full year of CTI implementation before beginning fidelity evaluation reviews to ensure that all domains can be fully evaluated and there will have been an opportunity for a meaningful number of participants to have completed all phases of CTI. - If conducting fidelity reviews, provide information at the beginning of implementation describing the process and documentation information that will be needed.
+- In addition to common RRH measures such as length of time from program entry to move in, length of time in the RRH program, exits to permanent housing destinations, increases in income and rates of returns to homelessness, the following measures are recommended: - Number of households placed in permanent housing per month; - Average length of time from entry into shelter to exit to permanent housing (in days); - Average amount of financial assistance for each household placed in permanent housing each month; and - Average length of time financial assistance was provided for each household placed in permanent housing 3. - Determine if you will conduct fidelity reviews and develop the initial plan during this phase. - Allow a full year of CTI implementation before beginning fidelity evaluation reviews to ensure that all domains can be fully evaluated and there will have been an opportunity for a meaningful number of participants to have completed all phases of CTI. - If conducting fidelity reviews, provide information at the beginning of implementation describing the process and documentation information that will be needed.
 This will enable agency to set up systems and structures that will allow them to participate fully in the reviews.

-&lt;sup>3 NAEH RRH Performance Benchmarks and Standards. https://endhomelessness.org/ https://endhomelessness.org/
+3NAEH RRH Performance Benchmarks and Standards. https://endhomelessness.org/ resource/rapid-re-housing-performance-benchmarks-and-program-standards/